cmtchssn/Dissertation/README.md

 What if the audio effects were set by the time spheres and layers?
 Data comes from the same place, but spheres determine which mixer to send audio to.

+### Day 070
+I'm going to start today with putting the raycast in fixedUpdate or the mapGen in fixedUpdate just to see what happens.
+Neither have rigidbodies but maybe something good will make me not fall through the floor.
+The other option is to double check my code and find out why elevation changes so quickly when I move the terrain.

+IDEA!
+To finish a piece, I turn off the floor's collider and let everything fall through, destroying the dice and stopping the music.

+Got really lost in the weeds today trying to fix the collision issues I'm having with the dice and the floor.
+Worked on raycasting, but it is so complex that it may not be worth it.
+Cross product of normals may work, but I don't understand how yet, so that's cool.

 ---

 ### Jesse Meeting 001